Mỹ Tâm: 2006–2008: Vút Bay (Fly), Thời Gian và Tôi (Time and Myself project)

 In 2006, Mỹ Tâm worked with Korean Record Narimaru Pictures for her fifth album, Fly.
 She stated that she was unsatisfied with Vietnamese recording and studio techniques.
-She also took more vocal training, dance lessons, and expanded her music genres.
+She took more vocal training, dance lessons, and expanded her music genres.
 Instead of her usual pop and ballad style, she added uptempo R&B, hip-hop, and soul songs.
 Fly was released in December 2006.
-Many of its tracks were released with music videos: "Hãy đến với em" (Come To Me), "Bí mật" (Secret), and Untold Love?
-Mỹ Tâm also released a single that contained four re-recorded tracks sung in Korean: "Dường như ta đã" (We Seemed To Be...), "Giọt sương" (The Dew Drop), "Hãy đến với em" (Come To Me), and "Ngày hôm nay" (Today), the last of which was influenced by a R&B track by Alicia Keys.
-In 2007, she endorsed her first perfume brand called "My Time", which consists of four scents: passionate, charming, manly, and stylish.

-In 2008, as part of her project Thời Gian và Tôi (The Time and Myself), She created her own company named Mỹ Tâm Entertainment (MT Entertainment).
+In 2008, as part of her project Thời Gian và Tôi (The Time and Myself), She created her own company named Mỹ Mỹ Tâm Entertainment (MT Entertainment).
 "Time and Myself"'s project has been planned to have five albums and a live show, and "is about those who always look back to the past to live a better future".
 She released her sixth album, Trở Lại (Come Back), on 17 April.
 Unlike Fly, the Korean producers were only in charge of recording and mastering the record.
 All the tracks were composed and handled by Vietnamese producers, including Mỹ Tâm, who produced "Như em dợi anh" (Like I'm Waiting For You).
-The album title expresses her return to the pop ballad genre with slow-jam and emotional feeling, and has a similar sound to her third album, but with the Korean influence.
-Come Back brought Mỹ Tâm to a new level in her career: a more professional voice, significantly improved English, and more skilled singing techniques (especially on the R&B track, "Và Em Có Anh" (And I Have You).
-Although the production is still Vietnamese, it contained a more international vibe, excellent quality, and characterized her as an evolving artist.
+The album title expresses her return to the pop ballad genre with slow-jam and emotional feeling, and has a similar sound to her third album, with the Korean influence.
+Come Back brought Mỹ Tâm to a new level in her career: a more professional voice, improved English, and more skilled singing techniques (especially on the R&B track, "Và Em Có Anh" (And I Have You).

 On 1 September, she released her seventh album, Nhịp Đập (To the Beat), which was also produced in Korea.
 She said that the songs have uptempo beats that "make you want to move and shake when you first hear it."
 She promoted this album and Come Back with a concert tour titled "Sóng Đa Tần" (To The Beat).
 She started the tour with a concert in Tao Dan stadium, Ho Chi Minh City, Vietnam.
 She won the "Singer of the year 2008" prize in the Devotion Award held by The Thao & Van Hoa (Sport & Culture) newspaper with participation and voting of 97 reporters.
 She would later release the concert DVD for Sóng Đa Tần (To The Beat).